 At the start of Year 9 students begin the GCSE Mathematics course, following the Edexcel Linear Specification.
 All students are placed into a group appropriate to their ability and GCSE targets.
-Set 1 - 5 study the Higher Tier (Grades 9 to 4) and Set 6 - 9 study the Foundation Tier (Grades 5 to 1).
+The expectation is that Set 1 - 4 will enter for the Higher Tier (Grades 9 to 4) and Set 5 - 8 enter for the Foundation Tier (Grades 5 to 1).
+However, in Year 9 the middle groups (Set 3 - 5) are taught an intermediate course so that access to the Higher Tier is not limited at this stage.
 The sets are kept flexible depending upon the progress of students.